Rootless-Ghost/SigmaForge/README.md

 and sourcetype names (`index=wineventlog`, `sourcetype="WinEventLog:Security"`
 for Splunk).
 These are defaults, not universal — adjust the prefix to match your environment's index naming before running.
 Splunk SPL output validated against Splunk Enterprise (query parses and executes; index/sourcetype defaults adjusted to match environment).
+Wazuh XML output validated against Wazuh 4.14.4 — generated rules load and parse cleanly (`wazuh-analysisd -t` exits without error).

 **Timeframe:** the `timeframe` field is accepted and validated but not enforced by any backend.
 Time windows must be set via the search or